spicata/mint-fresh-notes/_notes/Specialist Stickmen.md

 - Looked at [[Quantifiers]], and [[Proving with Quantifiers]].
 - Confused Pearce?
 - Did 6D (6C if not finished), do for homework.

+## 13th of February, 2023

+- We are gonna be finishing proofs soon.
+- We looked at [[Proof by Contradiction]].
+Examples are:
+    - Proof of infinite primes
+    - Proof of square root of 2 irrationality.
+- Ex13a (Homework)